POP: Prior-Fitted First-Order Optimization Policies: POP: Prior-fitted Optimizer

 where $\tau \sim \text{POP}(f; \theta)$ is computed by running Equations~\ref{eq:samplelr}-\ref{eq:updatetrajectory} for $T$ steps on the function $f$ sampled from the prior.
 We train the policy parameters using the Proximal Policy Optimization (PPO) algorithm~\cite{schulman_2017_ppo}.

-\section{A Prior for Optimization Problems}
+\subsection{A Prior for Optimization Problems}

-In order to meta-train our method, we sample optimization problems from a prior distribution $f \sim p(f)$.
-This distribution must be sufficiently diverse and complex to cover a wide range of optimization problems, including both convex and non-convex functions, so that learned optimizers generalize well across problems.
-Therefore, we define a prior over optimization objectives as a combination of a separable quadratic (convex) component and a Gaussian process prior with an RBF kernel, approximated via \textit{Random Fourier Features} (RFF) for computational efficiency \cite{Rahimi2007RandomFF}.
-We define a mixing weight $\alpha \sim \mathcal{U}(\alpha_{\min}, \alpha_{\max})$ that interpolates between the convex and non-convex components.
-For a given dimensionality $D$, functions are constructed as:
+To meta-train our method, we sample optimization problems from a prior distribution, $f \sim p(f)$.
+This distribution must be sufficiently diverse and complex to cover a wide range of optimization problems, enabling learned optimizers to generalize well across tasks.
+Therefore, we define a prior over optimization objectives using a combination of components designed to induce diversity in the generated objective landscapes.
+These components include a quadratic term, saddle- and monkey-saddle inducing terms, tilting and confinement operations, as well as an approximation to a Gaussian process prior with an RBF kernel via \textit{Random Fourier Features} (RFF) for computational efficiency \cite{Rahimi2007RandomFF}.
+Further details about the prior, including a visual illustration, are provided in \Cref{appx:app_b}.